Tencent/phxqueue/README.md

 PhxQueue is a high-availability, high-throughput and highly reliable distributed queue based on the Paxos protocol.
 It guarantees At-Least-Once Delivery.
 It is widely used in WeChat for WeChat Pay, WeChat Media Platform, and many other important business.

-Authors: Junjie Liang, Tao He, Haochuan Cui
+Authors: Junjie Liang, Tao He, Haochuan Cui and Sifan Liu

 Contact us: phxteam@tencent.com